 If you’re looking for a quieter stay in a small area, then Zadar may be a good option.
 It also makes for a great base for exploring some more “off the beaten path” areas of the Croatia coast (like Pag or Ugljan island!) and makes for a better jumping-off point to visit Plitvice Lakes National Park.

 Are you struggling to choose between visiting Split and Zadar?
-Have you been to either city before?
+Have any questions?
 Let us know in the comments!

 Hi Maggie